 2. Print Receipts and Keep Yours Safe

 Disputes happen.
 Customers may claim they didn’t get cash or that you shortchanged them.
 Without receipts, it’s your word against theirs.
+In other to avoid long stories,

 What to do: